hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 ## Observer

-The Observer pattern job's is to allow an object, called the subject, to keep track of other objects states which we call observers.
+The Observer pattern job is to allow an object, called the subject, to keep track of other objects states which we call observers.
 So if the subject state changes, every observer will be notified.

-We need an example to clearify the mechanism.
+We need an example to clarify the mechanism.

 PS: this example is written in pure TypeScript.